 What They Do:

-Investment bankers help corporations and governments raise capital, conduct mergers and acquisitions (M&A), and provide financial consulting.
-It’s a high-stress job with long hours, but the financial rewards are significant.
+Investment bankers assist governments and corporations in capital-raising efforts, mergers and acquisitions (M&A), and financial consulting.
+It’s an extremely stressful career with long work hours, but financially it’s highly rewarding.

 How to Get There: